YMC-22/smart-filter/readme.txt

 == Changelog ==

 = 2.9.59 =
-Added filters and actions to the masonry grid construction = 2.9.57 =
+Added filters and actions JS to the masonry grid construction = 2.9.57 =
 Added plugin dependency on Jquery Migrate
 = 2.9.56 =